ok-nick/opensource.contentauth.org/docs/signing/get-cert.md

 The following table describes the signature algorithms and types that the CAI SDK supports.
 You must supply credentials (certificates and keys) that correspond to the signing algorithm (`signatureAlgorithm`).
 Signing/validation will fail if the the supplied credentials don't support the signature type.

+This table is provided for convenience, and is based on information in the [C2PA specification](https://c2pa.org/specifications/specifications/2.1/specs/C2PA_Specification.html#x509_certificates).
+The specification is authoritative; refer to it for more details.
+The C2PA specification also covers two other certificates for timestamp responses and OCSP certificate revocation, which are not covered here.

 | Certificate `signatureAlgorithm` | Description  | Recommended signature type | RFC Reference |
 | -------------------------------- | ------------ | -------------------------- | ------------- |
 | `ecdsa-with-SHA256`                                       | ECDSA with SHA-256                                            | ES256<sup>\*</sup>         | [RFC 5758 section 3.2](https://www.rfc-editor.org/rfc/rfc5758.html#section-3.2)       |